 We’ve done this through capacity-building and empowering activities, and collaborations with like-minded people.
 This has reduced discriminatory and exploitative practices and replaced them with a more equitable alternatives that better value local people and their distinctive culture.

-We’ve also addressed the need for better employment by providing meaningful and permanent jobs with well above award conditions.
+We’ve also addressed the need for better employment by providing meaningful and permanent jobs with well above award conditions plus the chance to earn bonus.
 Doing this has helped to raise pay and conditions across the industry

-Now local people and their culture are at the centre of Ilha’s tourism offerings.
+Now we can proudly say that local people and their culture are at the centre of Ilha’s tourism offerings.
 More than ever before, what’s on offer to visitors is the promise of a fair and enriching confluence of visitors and local people.
 We believe that for a small business like Ilha Blue this is a significant achievement and in 2017 our efforts were formally recognised with a Responsible Tourism Award presented to Ilha Blue at WTM in Cape Town.

 Over the next two years we aim to get more women involved in local tourism, its a matter of social justice and the best way to create positive change.
 Our method will be to establish a dynamic space within our business, a space which the young women can define themselves; it will have a social purpose, a work focus and will be closely linked to Ilha Blue’s operations so providing direct employment and the catalyst for new synergies to form.